 In the event that a party cannot continue to engage in the proceedings for unavoidable reasons for an unlimited period of time, the court may stay the proceedings.
-The proceedings shall stay in the event that the court cannot continue its duties due to natural disaster and other unavoidable reasons.
+The proceedings shall be stayed in the event that the court cannot continue its duties due to natural disaster or other unavoidable reasons.